prometheus/prometheus/docs/migration.md

 The data format in Prometheus 2.0 has completely changed and is not backwards compatible with 1.8.
-To retain access to your historic monitoring data we recommend you run a non-scraping Prometheus 1.8.1 instance in parallel with your Prometheus 2.0.
+To retain access to your historic monitoring data we recommend you run a non-scraping Prometheus 1.8.1 instance in parallel with your Prometheus 2.0 instance, and have the new server read existing data from the old one via the remote write protocol.

 Your Prometheus 1.8 instance should be started with the following flags and an empty config file (`empty.yml`):